NBISweden/repeatlib_filtering_workflow/README.md

   configuration file `config/cluster.yaml`.
 Prior to continuing, edit the header section of the `config/cluster.yaml` file so that it includes an active compute project ID.
 - Edit the config file `config/config.yaml`, following the instructions there
-- The first time you run the workflow, create a conda environment from the file "envs/snakemake5191_py36.yaml" for Snakemake (see https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file for more info on how to create conda environments).
+- The first time you run the workflow, create a conda environment from the file `environment.yaml` containing Snakemake (see https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file for more info on how to create conda environments).
 Note that the workflow was developed and tested with Snakemake version 5.19.1.